pcasabianca/Acoustic-UAV-Identification/README.md

-# Acoustic Multirotor Unmanned Aerial Vehicle (UAV) Identification Using Deep Neural Networks
+# Acoustic-based UAV Detection using Deep Neural Networks
 FYP repository with scripts and experimentally collected audio.

 The recorded audios are available from: